 A family story

-It’s not possible to talk about Le Grand Complet without mentioning the Le Goupil family.
-André, the patriarch, participated at the 1968 Mexico Olympic Games in eventing, with the help of his groom Bernadette… who was also his wife.
-They settled together at the Carneville Farm, at the gateway of Cherbourg, in the village of Martinvast.
-It was there that Le Grand Complet became in less than a decade the BIGGEST equestrian event in Normandy and one of the most important in France and Europe.
-First at a regional level and soon later at a national level, the competition reached the international milestone as early as 2000.
+We can’t talk about Le Grand Complet without mentioning the Le Goupil family.
+Patriarch André participated in the 1968 Olympic Games in Mexico City in eventing, with the help of his groom Bernadette… who became his wife.
+Together they settled at the Carneville Farm, at the gateway of Cherbourg, on the village of Martinvast.
+It was here that what became in less than a decade the BIGGEST equestrian event in Normandy and one of the most important in France and Europe.
+First at the regional level and then at the national level, the competition passed the international milestone as early as 2000.
 With more than 15,000 visitors, Le Grand Complet is one of the most important events in France.

-Longtime director and conductor of the event, Pierre Le Goupil now shares his time cross-country designing and building around the world.
-Guillaume Blanc, a loyal friend and volunteer, also reknown international technical delegate, took over the position of Sports Director in 2010.
-Valérie Moulin, also a long-time volunteer and an equine osteopath, now chairs Ustica.
+Longtime director and man-orchestra of the event, Pierre Le Goupil now devotes himself to his company building fences and designing cross-country courses around the world.
+Guillaume Blanc, a loyal friend and volunteer, international technical delegate, took over the position of Sports Director in 2017.
+Valérie Moulin, also a long-time volunteer and equin osteopath, now chairs Ustica.

 A few dates